 Radiation therapist programs can range from 1-to-2 years.
 One-year programs result in a certificate or diploma, while students in 2-year programs will earn associate’s degrees.

 One-year programs emphasize supervised clinical education in training facilities like hospitals.
 The associate’s degree provides in-depth training that focuses both on theoretical knowledge (in the classroom) and hands-on experiences.

 Licensing and Certification

 There are no certification requirements, but employers often prefer Certified Radiation Therapists, who have passed national examinations that verify their professional skills and knowledge.

 The most widely recognized certifying body is the American Registry of Radiologic Technologists (ARRT).
 Certified radiation therapists must meet education and clinical competency standards set by the ARRT.

 Radiation therapists can take the national exam after completing an accredited training program, or after working full-time for two years.
 Radiation therapists who pass this exam become Certified Radiation Therapists and can renew their certification annually.

-Sources: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Radiation Therapists.
+Sources: U.S. Bureau of Labor Statistics Occupational Employment Statistics, 2019; Radiation Therapists.